-Finding your best-fit schools requires some introspection.
-Even if you’re not sure what major you want to pursue yet, you should evaluate what you want out of the college experience and ask yourself these questions:
+Finding your best-fit schools requires introspection.
+Even if you’re unsure what major you want to pick, you should evaluate what you want out of the college experience and ask yourself these questions:

 No, acceptance rates vary significantly among Hidden Ivy schools.
-For example, recent class profile data shows Stanford’s acceptance rate is 5%.
-On the other hand, Lehigh University’s recent acceptance rate was closer to 50%.
+For example, recent class profile data shows Stanford’s acceptance rate is 3.68%.
+On the other hand, Lehigh University’s recent acceptance rate was 37%.

-Although Ivy League schools have an excellent reputation, don’t count out the Hidden Ivies while you’re building your college list.
-These schools boast some of the Ivy League’s wonderful traits, making them prestigious and excellent schools to consider.
+Don’t count out the Hidden Ivies while building your college list.
+These schools boast some of the Ivy League’s wonderful traits, making them prestigious and excellent choices.

-Remember, the best school for you is the one that meshes best with your interests and educational goals.
+Remember, the best schools are ones that mesh with your interests and educational goals.
 If you present a genuine representation of yourself and your goals, you’ll have a better chance of acceptance at any Hidden Ivy school you choose.